 - Give new powers to local authorities to take action in areas of high pollution, bringing legislation into the 21st century with more flexible, proportionate enforcement powers.

-- Work with industry to identify an appropriate test standard for new solid fuels entering the market.
+- Work with the industry to identify an appropriate test standard for new solid fuels entering the market.

 - Ensure that consumers understand what they can do to reduce their impact from burning.

-The strategy also suggests Defra will give local authorities powers to go further in areas of high pollution, for example exploring what further steps government can take to enable local authorities to encourage ‘no burn days’ during high-pollution episodes.
+The strategy also suggests Defra will give local authorities powers to go further in areas of high pollution, for example exploring what further steps the government can take to enable local authorities to encourage ‘no burn days’ during high-pollution episodes.

-The strategy identifies a number of voluntary initiatives that industry has undertaken to address concerns over air pollution from wood burning.
+The strategy identifies a number of voluntary initiatives that the industry has undertaken to address concerns over air pollution from wood burning.
 These include Woodsure’s Ready to Burn, The SIA Ecodesign Ready scheme (administered by HETAS) and the Burnright campaign.

 Defra would like your views on the actions being proposed to reduce air pollution and its effects and to hear whether you have any further suggestions.
 Make sure you have your say at https://consult.defra.gov.uk/environmental-quality/clean-air-strategy-consultation/consultation/.